laperex/xviv/FEATURES.md

 - Bits **[27:0]** — 7-character short git SHA (hex-encoded, 28 bits).
 - Bit **28** — Set to `1` if the working tree was dirty (uncommitted changes) at build time.

-This is applied automatically.
 Override the embedded value per run in `project.toml`:

 ```toml
 [[synth]]